dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 ##### 4. Use physical knowledge to narrow down the possibilities

 The last element is finding the dimensionless constant.
 How?
 Sure, you can solve the pendulum differential equation, but how about a small experiment?
-Take something which resembles a simple pendulum (e.g. I used my keychain) and make it oscillate.
+Take something which resembles a simple pendulum (e.g. I used my key chain) and make it oscillate.
 Write down the length and the period and plug it into equation to estimate $C$.
 If the value is close to 6, well done!
 It is in fact $2\pi$!